espressif/developer-portal/content/blog/vscode-esp-idf-v1.8.0/index.md

 You can manually search for any ESP-IDF hint with the `ESP-IDF: Search Error Hint`.
 It will search from available hints listed in `$IDF_PATH/tools/idf_py_actions/hints.yml`.

 {{< video src="video/hints-manual-search" >}}

+## Conclusion

+In this article, we introduced the key features implemented in ESP-IDF Visual Studio Code Extension v1.8.0 release.
+We are working hard to make the developer experience as smooth and convenient as possible, and this release moved us a few steps forward in this endeavor.
+We hope this version brings what you expected.
+If not, feel free to leave your feedback in GitHub issues, and let's keep improving this extension together!